aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-pens/_index.md

 To draw graphics with a certain pen color, the following steps can be used.

-1. Create an object of the `Bitmap` class
+1. Create an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/bitmap/">`Bitmap` class</a>.
-1. Initialize the `Graphics` object from the bitmap
+1. Initialize an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/">`Graphics` class</a> from this bitmap
-1. Create a new `Pen` with the desired color
+1. Define a <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/pen/">`Pen` object</a> with desired parameters
-1. Use the `drawLine()` method to draw a line
+1. Use the <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/#drawLine-com.aspose.drawing.Pen-int-int-int-int-">`drawLine()` method</a> to draw a line
 1. Save the output to any desired output image format

 {{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Pens-Colors-Colors.java" >}}